 Both Alice and Bob clicked on a Facebook promotion that brought them to the digital storefront of a famous sporting goods retailer.

-While many turn to AI for personalization in eCommerce (many vendors here and there claim to provide systems that help you “get to know your customers over time”), few realize that there are a limited number of opportunities to learn about a given customer.
-Even the best marketplaces have a ~40% bounce rate, with very few recurrent users in a year (it’s not uncommon to have only 10% of users coming to a shop >2 times/year).
+So many vendors claim to provide systems that help you “get to know your customers over time.”
+But few will tell you that there are only a limited number of opportunities to learn about a given customer.
+Particularly if they bounce.
+And even the best marketplaces have a ~40% bounce rate, with very few recurrent users in a year (it’s not uncommon to have only 10% of users coming to a shop >2 times/year).

 In other words, a digital storefront needs to impress users as quickly as possible to convince them to stay.
 Personalization is not just a matter of what, but also a matter of when.

-In this blog post, we explain how in-session actions can be used to generate relevant suggestions for users that have never been on the site before.
-Our method, based on ongoing lab research, is fast to compute, easy to generalize and privacy-friendly.
+In this article, we will explain how in-session actions can be used to generate relevant suggestions for users that have never been on the site before.
+Our method, based on ongoing lab research, is fast to compute, easy to generalize, and privacy-friendly – meaning no cookies required.

-If you’re not quite ready for the nerdy details just yet, learn more about how to personalize from the very first interaction – without massive amounts of data – from the perspective of a non-AI scientist:
+If you’re not quite ready for the nerdy details, jump off here to learn more about how to personalize from the very first interaction – without massive amounts of data – from the perspective of a non-AI scientist:

 So, the real question, dear Artificial Intelligence, is: before (I) go, can you read my mind?